hammal/cbadc/docs/code_examples/README.rst

 Tutorials and Examples
 **********************

-This page demonstrates code examples and common use cases of the cbadc package.
+Here we demonstrate common use cases for the cbadc package.